Yoctol/bottender/docs/channel-messenger-persona.md

 The basic idea behind creating a persona is sending a request to Page's `/persona` endpoint.
 Hence, please remember to finish relevant Facebook Page Token settings in your `bottender.config.js`.

 You can create a persona with the following commands.
-The property should include `name` and `profile picture url` for the persona.
+The property should include `name` and `profile picture URL` for the persona.

 #### Request